davemcg3/famupdates/README.md

 Merge your feature branch to the release branch.

 #### Test the release
 Pull the release branch down locally.
 Run specs.
-Run the server locally and click around making sure you can login, create a new status, create a new wall post, logout.
+Run the server locally and click around making sure you can register, login, create a new status, create a new wall post, logout.

 #### Deploy the release
 Open a pull request from the release branch to main.
 Merging to main will autodeploy to Heroku through Heroku pipelines.
 There is no CI/CD currently so when you are ready to deploy just merge.